Jayman2000/Descent3-wiki-pr/Running-Descent-3.md

 - `-mouseman`: Enables special handling for the Logitech MouseMan.
 - `-mousesens <scale>`: Adjusts the sensitivity of the mouse when not using mouselook mode.

+**Performance Options:**
+- `-bumped`: Enables hardware bump-mapping on cards that support it, such as the Matrox G400.
+- `-fastdemo`: Causes a demo to play back at the highest speed your computer is capable of.
+- `-forcelightmaps`: Forces the use of lightmaps, even the Default Detail Level is set to Low in the launcher setup.
+- `-framecap <fps>`: Limits the framerate to the number of frames per second specified.
+- `-highvidmem`: Causes 2 MB Voodoo 1 cards to behave as if they had more memory.
+- `-nocompress`: Turns off S3TC texture compression for cards that support it.
+- `-nolightmaps`: Disables lightmaps.
+This will improve performance on low-end video cards.
+- `-nomotionblur`: Disables motion blur on robots (Pentium III only).
+- `-nomultitexture`: Disables single-pass multitexturing.
+This option could fix problems due to buggy drivers on future video cards.
+- `-nooutdoorfog`: Disables fog on the terrain under Direct3D.
+This may improve performance on some cards.
+- `-nopentium3`: Disables detection of the Pentium III processor.
+- `-nosatomega`: Disables alpha saturation on the omega cannon effect.
+- `-subpixelcorrect`: Adjusts for subpixel correction under Direct3D for cards that do not support it.
+- `-nosparkles`: Disables powerup sparkles (Pentium III only).

 **Multiplayer and Network Options:**
 - `-audiotauntdelay <time>`: Sets the time in seconds the a user must wait after sending an audio taunt before he or she is able to send another.
 This option is only active when starting a server.
 - `-autoexec <file>`: Specifies the full path and file name of the multiplayer config file to be loaded and executed when a multiplayer game is initialized.